Complexity of Shift Bribery in Committee Elections: Chamberlin-Courant and Its Variants

 \emph{Correctness.}\quad We show that there is a subset of $h$~sets from~$\calS$ whose union is~$U$ if and only if there is a successful set of shift actions of cost~$h$.

-For the ``only if'' case, assume that there is a set $\calS' \subseteq \calS$ of $h$~sets whose union is~$U$.
-Then, bribing the $S$-voter for each~$S\in \calS'$ to approve~$p$ instead of~$c^-(S)$ costs~$h$ and successfully makes~$p$ a winner: From the above discussion about the impact of shift actions, we can immediately infer that the score of each candidate~$c^-(u),u \in U$, is decreased by one and, hence, the score of~$p'$ is decreased by~$|U|$.
-Furthermore, the score of~$p$ was increased by~$h$.
-Thus, $p$~has score $|\calS|^2\cdot|U|^2 + h$ whereas~$p'$ has score $|\calS|^2\cdot|U|^2 + h-1$.
-This means that~$p$ joins the committee in the last round of \GreedyApprovalCC.
+For the ``if'' case, assume that there is a set $\calS' \subseteq \calS$ of $h$~sets whose union is~$U$.
+Then, bribing the $S$-voter for each~$S\in \calS'$ to approve~$p$ instead of~$c^-(S)$ costs~$h$ and successfully makes~$p$ a winner: From the above discussion about the impact of shift actions, we immediately conclude that after the first $s+r$ rounds, the committee contains all the $c^+(u)$ candidates, so the score of $p'$ is $|\calS|^2\cdot|U|^2+h-1$, and the score of $p$ is $|\calS|^2\cdot|U|^2+h$.
+Thus, in the final round, $p$ is included in the committee instead of $p'$.

-For the ``if'' case, assume that there is a set of shift actions with costs~$h$ that makes $p$~join the committee.
-Since $p$~can gain at most~$h$ points, $p'$ has to lose at least~$|U|$ points.
-However, the only (important) candidates that are approved together with~$p'$ by some voters are the element candidates~$c^+(u),u \in U$.
-To decrease the score of~$p'$ by~$|U|$, all these candidates $c^+(u),u \in U$, must join the committee instead of $c^-(u),u \in U$.
-From the above discussion about the impact of shift actions, we can infer that the union of the selected set is~$U$.
+For the ``only if'' case, assume that there is a shift action with cost~$h$ that makes $p$~join the committee.
+Since $p$~can gain at most~$h$ points, $p'$ has to lose at least~$|U|$ points (for the final round).
+However, the only (important) candidates that are approved together with~$p'$ by some voters are the element candidates~$c^+(u)$.
+To decrease the score of~$p'$ by~$|U|$, all the $c^+(u)$ candidates must join the committee instead of the $c^-(u)$ candidates.
+From the above discussion about the impact of shift actions, this is possible only if the union of the selected sets is~$U$.